 In another incident, a prisoner on a rice detail was caught trying to smuggle rice into the camp.
 From that time on, all the prisoners had to strip and be searched by the guards to assure they were not smuggling rice.

 Daniel believed that one of the strangest things that the Japanese did was to allow the groves of oranges, papaya, mangos, coconuts, and bananas to become overgrown.
 Most of the fruit was simply left to rot on the trees.
 The prisoners would have gladly worked overtime and cared for the groves but the Japanese would not let them.

 It was while he was at Davao that his parents received a telegram from the War Department on January 30, 1943.

 REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE DANIEL N STOUDT IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 ULIO THE ADJUTANT GENERAL=

-form letter from the War Department that was dated February 2, 1943.
+Another form letter arrived from the War Department and was dated February 2, 1943.